You’ve set up a Facebook Page for your business — now what?

 4. Take your Facebook Page to new social heights

 Share a link to your Facebook Page on other social networks.
-Try sending the link out on Twitter, and adding a link in all the descriptions for your YouTube Videos or Flickr Photos to start.
+Try sending the link out on Twitter, and adding a link in all the descriptions for your YouTube videos or LinkedIn company page to start.

 5. Don’t forget to take it offline too